acrookston/ACRAutoComplete/README.md

 The library was written for iOS and has no external requirements.
 It's possible it will work on macOS or other Swift platforms, but has not been tested.

+Built for:

+- Swift 3 or 4
+- iOS 8+

 ## Installation